topunix/coffee-shop/README.md

 ### Backend

-The `./backend` directory contains a SQLAlchemy module and a Flask server with the required endpoints and Auth0 for authentication.
+The `./backend` directory contains a SQLAlchemy module and a Flask server with the required endpoints and Auth0 integration for authentication.

 [View the README.md within ./backend for more details.](./backend/README.md)